johnyang-nv/FB-OCC-TRT/deployment/README.md

    1. **Preprocess Test Data on x86 Host**

-      Prepare all test data on the x86 host by preprocessing it into `.dat` or `.bin` files.
+      Prepare all test data on the x86 host by preprocessing it into `.dat` files.
 Define `--save_dir` as the path to save the preprocessed data.

       ```bash
       cd /path/to/FB-BEV/
       python deployment/eval_orin/preprocess_samples.py \
          occupancy_configs/fb_occ/fbocc-r50-cbgs_depth_16f_16x4_20e_trt.py \
          --save_dir /path/to/preprocessed_data
       ```

    2. **Perform TensorRT Inference on DRIVE Orin**